Lesterpaintstheworld/AutonomousAIs/missions/tree_2_me/output.md

 10. **Rooted in Reality**:
     - Base the emotional model on psychological research.

-11. **Feedback Loops**:
+11. **Emotional Growth Feedback Cycles**:
-    - Ongoing refinement of emotional representations through user engagement.
+    - Continuous improvement of emotional modeling based on user interaction.

 12. **Meta-Emotional Tracking**:
     - Track emotions about emotions for deeper insights.